rachthree/safestructures/README.md

 `safetensors` only stores tensors. `safestructures` extends `safetensors` by storing information of the original data structure containing tensors as well as other data types.
 It utilizes a [plugin architecture](./docs/plugins_guide.md) so that projects that contain custom types can serialize and deserialize their custom data.

 ## Why safestructures?
-ML models in practice deal with more than just tensors.
-Tensors can be passed between layers or outputted using data containers.
-Other data types are used as well to modify layer behavior.
+ML models in practice use more than just tensors.
+Tensors, data containers with tensors, and other data types can be passed between or outputted from layers.
+In model code, there can be a whole mix of input and output types for usability and to change model behavior.

-To have better reproducibility and tracking, we may need to store and load model inputs and outputs, as well as intermediate layer inputs and output in a safe manner. `safetensors` greatly helps on the tensor side, while `safestructures` helps with the rest.
+To have better reproducibility and tracking, we may need to store and load inputs and outputs of models and their intermediate layers in a safe manner. `safetensors` greatly helps on the tensor side, while `safestructures` helps with the rest.

 ## Installation and requirements